 Cheapest cars to insure

-According to our research, out of the most popular cars in the U.S., these are the vehicles with the cheapest average annual premium for full coverage:
+According to our research, out of the most popular cars in the U.S., these are the cars with the cheapest average annual rates for full coverage:

 Average annual premium